greencardamom/Findlinks/README.md

 	                    eg. -n "0 6 10" will check these 3 namespaces
 	                    0 = mainspace, 6 = File: and 10 = Template:
-	    -r <regex>    (optional) Only report URLs that match the given regex -k            (optional) Keep raw output file.
+	    -r <regex>    (optional) Only report URLs that match the given regex -q            (optional) Don't print status messages but continue to print errors -w <dir>      (optional) Working dir for temp and data files.
+Needed if running from cron or invoked.
+        	                     Default working dir is CWD in interactive shell.
+	    -k            (optional) Keep raw output file.
 Useful for viewing the URLs -a            (optional) Generate a fresh copy of allwikis.txt - ie. a list of all wiki site codes